 Perhaps, when you open a jar of olives, you notice that your cat went out of control.
 But why do cats like olives so much?

-There are no scientific studies that prove why cats go crazy for olives; however, some theories imply that olives, especially green olives, contain an active chemical composition similar to the substance found in catnip called nepetalactone.
+No one knows why cats go crazy for olives; however, some theories imply that olives, especially green olives, contain an active chemical composition similar to the substance found in catnip called nepetalactone.

 Let’s see why this compound attracts cats so much.